chrsw/tupe/ch4/README.md

-## Solutions for _The UNIX Programming Environment_ (K&R2) Kernighan & Pike, 1984, Prentice Hall, Chapter 4
+## Solutions for _The UNIX Programming Environment_ (K&R2) Kernighan & Pike, 1984, Prentice Hall, Chapter 4: Filters

 The following table is a list of exercises and solutions.